Little Miss Marker (1934 film): Production

 Temple, who had previously auditioned for the role of Marky prior to entering her Fox contract and failed to win the part, was loaned out to Paramount by Fox Film thanks in large part to maneuvering by her mother Gertrude.
 Her mother, recognizing the potential of the role, arranged for a secret meeting and second audition with the director Alexander Hall.
 This second audition was successful and Shirley Temple was loaned out to Paramount for $1,000 a week.
 Temple and Dell struck up a close friendship while filming the movie.
 The scene in which Temple is refusing her food and using rude language ("I don't want no mush" and "I used to be a sissy") had to be redone as Dell could not contain her laughter in the first take.
-This would be Dell's last completed film of her short career.
+This would be Dell's last completed film of her short career; she died in a tragic car crash just seven days after the debut of this film.
 Temple took Dell's death very hard.